PHOENIX (3TV/CBS 5) - School districts in the Phoenix-area are starting to alter in-person learning plans as COVID-19

 Roosevelt School District

 The district started online learning for all students on August 3.
-As a result of a thorough review of the Maricopa County COVID-19 health data for the South Phoenix community, the district has made the decision to remain in a virtual learning setting at least until Winter Break.
+As a result of a thorough review of the Maricopa County COVID-19 health data for the South Phoenix community, the district has made the decision to remain in a virtual learning setting at least the beginning of 3rd trimester, which occurs in mid-February, data permitting.
 The district has developed three learning settings to meet the student and family needs for the 2020-2021 school year when it is safe to introduce them.
 Those options will include a full-time virtual academy, a full time in-person option and a flexible combination of the two.
 More information on the return-to-school plan here.

 Scottsdale Unified School District